UCL/research-computing-with-cpp/01cpp/sec04UnitTesting.md

 * It feels tedious
 * But you want good coverage
 * This often puts people off testing
-* It also produces "brittle", where 1 change brakes many things
+* It also produces "brittle", where 1 change breaks many things

 ### Anti-Pattern 1: Suggestion.